Nina Franoszek: Film and television

 She is the first person narrator of Marlene Dietrich in Marlene Dietrich: Her Own Song, a documentary directed by Dietrich's grandson, J. David Riva.

 Franoszek played a spy in the action-adventure series Berlin Break, for Columbia/Sony Pictures and RTL Germany.
 In the Twentieth Century Fox TV series The Loop Franoszek guest starred in her first role in Icelandic-language.

 She plays the director of the Berlin-Hohenschönhausen Memorial in 12 Means I Love You (German title: 12 Heisst Ich Liebe Dich), a sequel to The Lives of Others, which premiered at the Hof International Film Festival 2007.

 In 2008 Franoszek made several guest appearances as Greta in Mad Men and in Illeana Douglas's web series Easy to Assemble, and appeared in an episode of the TV series Children's Hospital.
-Franoszek plays a recurring role in the second season of the award-winning German TV series The Weissensee Saga.
+She played a recurring role in the second season of the award-winning German TV series The Weissensee Saga.

 In 2014, Franoszek played the role of Frau Engel in the video game Wolfenstein: The New Order.
 She once again performed this role in the 2017 sequel, Wolfenstein II: The New Colossus.